By Gideon Joubert. Cartoon stolen shamelessly from Jerm (with his permission).

 Lastly, we must compare the recovery rates of these firearms to complete the picture.
 According to the 2015/16 SAPS annual report, 116.13% of all civilian firearms reported as stolen were recovered during the period in question.
 This means more firearms were recovered than reported stolen, indicating that losses from previous years were also recovered.
 Conversely, only 7.82% of SAPS firearms reported as lost during this period were recovered.

-To conclude, not only do private citizens lose their firearms at a rate 8 times less than that of the SAPS, they also have their lost firearms recovered at a rate 15 times greater.
+To conclude, not only do private citizens lose their firearms at a rate of 1/8th that of the SAPS, they also have their lost firearms recovered at a rate 15 times greater.

 Senior SAPS generals and colonels have frequently indulged in unlawful intimidation and persecution of law-abiding firearm owners, whilst simultaneously failing utterly at exercising control over their own firearm stocks, and even being complicit in supplying criminals with guns.
 A firearm surrendered to or confiscated by the SAPS is very likely to end up back on the street in criminal hands.